The savage continent of Tarakona, where draconic races battle for supremacy!

 Challenge 1 (200 XP)

 Pack Tactics.
-The archer has advantage on attack rolls against a target if at least one of the archer’s allies is within 5 feet of the target and the ally isn’t incapacitated.
+The warrior has advantage on attack rolls against a target if at least one of the warrior’s allies is within 5 feet of the target and the ally isn’t incapacitated.